PyLabRobot/pylabrobot/README.md

 2. If you would like to test your PyHamilton installation on a computer not connected to a Hamilton robot, use `HamiltonInterface(simulate=True)` to open your interface inside your robot script.

+3. If your initialization hangs (such as on initial_error_example.py), try setting timeout=300 in the wait_on_response function call.

 ## Applications

 - [A high-throughput platform for feedback-controlled directed evolution](https://www.biorxiv.org/content/10.1101/2020.04.01.021022v1), _preprint_